Mesothelioma / Mesothelioma Cell Types / What is Epithelioid Mesothelioma?

 Epithelial Mesothelioma Treatment Options

 Treatment for epithelial mesothelioma varies based on where the cells originate and how far they spread.
 Epithelioid mesothelioma cells typically originate in the lining of organs, while sarcomatoid cells derive from bones or soft tissues.
 Mesothelioma patients experience better survival rates when physically able to undergo multiple treatments, including radiation and surgery.
-Tumors containing epithelioid cells spread slower than sarcomatoid cells and are typically easier to access and treat.
+Tumors containing epithelioid cells spread slower than sarcomatoid cells and may be easier to access and treat.

 Epithelial mesothelioma treatment options often include a combination of immunotherapy, chemotherapy, and surgery if possible.
 When mesothelioma patients are physically able to undergo surgery, they may receive chemotherapy or radiation to suppress any remaining cells following the procedure.
 Modern treatments can be accessed at some of the top mesothelioma medical centers around the United States.